Jackal (Marvel Comics character): Miles Warren

-Miles Warren was a professor of biology at Empire State University, where he would meet Peter Parker and Gwen Stacy.
+Miles Warren is a professor of biology at ESU/Empire State University, where he meets Peter Parker and Gwen Stacy.
 During his tenure there, Warren becomes secretly infatuated with the much younger Gwen to the point of obsession and jealousy of Parker.
 After Gwen is murdered by the Green Goblin, Warren swears vengeance on Spider-Man, since it was reported that it was Spider-Man who killed Gwen.
 Gwen's death drives Warren into depression, despair, and insanity as a mad geneticist who eventually turns into the Jackal.
 Miles is also the brother of science teacher Raymond Warren of Midtown High School.

 Early career

-Miles is an assistant of the High Evolutionary at Wundagore Mountain after earning his Ph.D in biochemistry.
+Miles is an assistant of the High Evolutionary at Wundagore Mountain after earning his Ph.D. in biochemistry.
 Warren assists the High Evolutionary in experiments that involve turning animals into humans and vice versa.
 There is conflict between Warren and the High Evolutionary because Warren succeeds in creating "New Men" who looked practically human, whereas the High Evolutionary is not able to.
 Eventually, Warren evolves a jackal that exhibits a Jekyll and Hyde personality.
 When the test subject escapes, the High Evolutionary banishes Warren from Wundagore.
-Warren continues his research and eventually settles down with a woman named Monica who bears him two children who are all killed in what was originally believed to be a car crash; however, it is later revealed to be an assault by his highly evolved Man-Jackal envious of his creator.
+Warren continues his research and eventually settles down with Monica, a woman who bears him two children who are all killed in what is originally believed to be a car crash; however, it is later revealed to be an assault by his highly evolved Man-Jackal envious of his creator.